MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 - :ref:`fourier_method` (``surface_method='fourier'``)

-  A truncated 2D Fourier series is fitted to atom heights by linear least squares each frame.
-Partial derivatives are evaluated analytically from the fitted series on the same bin-centre grid, avoiding finite-difference discretization error.
+  A truncated 2D Fourier series is fitted to atom heights by linear least squares at each frame.
+Partial derivatives are evaluated analytically from the fitted series on the same grid as the binning method, avoiding finite-difference discretization error.
   See :mod:`~membrane_curvature.fourier_surface` for details.